Stress in Children – Causes, Signs and Tips to Manage

 Signs of Stress in Kids

-It is nearly impossible for young children to express their emotional states to their parents, so it is up to you to identify the signs and symptoms:
+Regarding the signs of stress in preschoolers, it is nearly impossible for young children to express their emotional states to their parents.
+And so, it is up to you to identify the child stress symptoms:

 1. Physical Symptoms